hoppscotch/helm-charts/charts/she/README.md

     adminHost: admin.yourdomain.com
     backendHost: backend.yourdomain.com
 ```
 when **subpath is enabled**.
-Only update the main and related urls:
+Only update the mainHost and related urls:
 ```yaml
   urls:
     base: "http://yourdomain.com"